 - ½ cup brown sugar, lightly packed (100 grams)

 - 1 ¼ cups flour, all purpose (185 grams) or gluten free flour*

 - ¼ teaspoon fine salt

 - 2 tablespoons chocolate or chocolate chips, chopped fine

 - 2 tablespoons roasted peanuts, chopped fine

 - pinch flaky salt

-- Preheat oven to 370º F. Prepare baking sheet with parchment or silicone baking mats.
+- Preheat oven to 370º F with rack in center position.
+Prepare baking sheet with parchment paper or silicone baking mats.

 - Cream together the room temperature butter and peanut butter at medium speed for ~2 minutes.

 - Beat in the sugars, stopping to scrape down the sides as necessary.

 - Add aquafaba (or milk) and vanilla - blend to incorporate.